Meet the cosmic rock stars headed for the moon | KRDO

 Researchers at New York’s Rockefeller University have developed a virtual reality maze for lab mice.

-The mice were allowed to explore the maze for days — finding rooms that contained incentives — such as sugar water — or deterrents such as a puff of air to the face.
+For days, the mice were allowed to explore the maze — finding rooms that contained sugar water or deterrents such as a puff of air to the face.

+Why go to all this effort?
+Scientists hoped to demystify how memories are stored, and what they uncovered surprised them.

-s the brain region should be a key area of study for researchers attempting to help patients with conditions such as Alzheimer’s who are able to recall old memories but may have trouble remembering new information.
+The finding suggests the brain region should be a key area of study for researchers attempting to help patients with conditions such as Alzheimer’s disease who are able to recall old memories but may have trouble remembering new information.

 Discoveries

-A geometry problem that has vexed scientists for 60 years has likely just been solved by an amateur mathematician with a newly discovered 13-sided shape.
+A geometry problem that has been puzzling scientists for 60 years has likely been solved by an amateur mathematician who discovered a brand-new shape.

-Called “The hat” because it vaguely resembles a fedora, the elusive shape is an “einstein” (from the German “ein stein,” or “one stone”).
-That means it can completely cover a surface without ever creating a repeated pattern — something that had not yet been achieved with a single tile.
+Called “The hat” because it vaguely resembles a fedora, the elusive 13-sided shape is an “einstein” (from the German “ein stein,” or “one stone”).
+That means the new form can completely cover a surface without ever creating a repeated pattern — something that had not yet been achieved with a single tile.

 The shape is publicly available, even for 3D printing, and it’s not going to be copyrighted.
 But think twice before using it to tile your bathroom walls.